TurkuNLP/ocr-postcorrection-lm/evaluation/README.md

 ### `evaluate()`

-Use if the predictions and references are stored in .jsonl files.
+Use if the predictions and references are stored in `.jsonl` files.

 Takes 4 keyword arguments:

-- `p_args=` (a string that stores the path or file name OR a list where the first element is the path/file name and the second is the key to the text (by default: "output"))
+- `p_args=` (a string that stores the path or file name OR a list where the first element is the path/file name and the second is the key to the text (by default: `output`))
-- `r_args_=` (a string that stores the path or file name OR a list where the first element is the path/file name and the second is the key to the text (by default: "output"))
+- `r_args_=` (a string that stores the path or file name OR a list where the first element is the path/file name and the second is the key to the text (by default: `output`))
 - `metric="cer"` (_optional_, `cer`|`wer`|`character`|`all`)
 - `lowercase="False"` (_optional_, `True` | `False`)

 **Example usage**

-If the text is stored under the default key ("output"):
+If the text is stored under the default key (`output`):

 ```
 from eval_metrics import evaluate